basicsofICT/dockerTasks/README.md

-# Docker Tasks in **GitHub Codespaces**
+# Docker Tasks in **GitHub Codespaces** - 10 Points

 - Work **in a GitHub Codespace**.
 In this repo, Docker runs **inside** the dev container via Docker-in-Docker (DinD).
 This means Docker is already pre-installed and ready to use.

 - First study [Docker Basics](https://dipaish.github.io/OS22/index.html) properly.
 I recommend completing all the tasks from the learning materials in the same environment to become familiar with the Docker environment before attempting the practical exercises below.

 - You can check your score yourself.
-You will earn a total of 12 points from the tasks.
+You will earn a total of 10 points from the tasks.

 - Remember to frequently commit and push the changes [12. 🚀 Commit and push](#12--commit-and-push)